 » What should a compliance executive think about when a business enters into a co-investment arrangement?

 » CCO and CFO and COO and…small(er) firm compliance challenges

 » CCO Think-Tank

-Download the preliminary agenda now to view the breakout tracks, panel sessions, keynotes and networking opportunities.
+Download the 2020 brochure now to view the keynote, speaker line-up, advisory board and the agenda-at-a-glance.
 This year’s revamped program will touch on all of your most pressing compliance and regulatory needs including: fees and expenses, valuation, ESG, cybersecurity, conflicts of interest and so much more!